t3kt/raytk/docs/_reference/operators/filter/rotate.md

     name: Rotatemode
   - label: Axis
     name: Axis
+    summary: The direction of the axis around which to rotate.
+This is a vector pointing along the axis.
   - label: Rotate
     name: Rotate
+    summary: The amount of rotation to use when in single-axis mode.
+This is specified in degrees (0..360).
   - label: Rotate Order
     menuOptions:
     - label: Rx Ry Rz